Cleeng/mediastore-sdk/README.md

 # Web Store SDK

-An best practices checkout example using Cleeng API.
+A best practices checkout example using Cleeng API.
 Webstore SDK consists of components that will empower you to build and design a seamless checkout process and help visitors become subscribers to your service in an intuitive and trusted manner.

-This repo contains example app as a set of instructions and code snippets for the web to help implement tailored and custom checkout.
+This repo contains an example app as a set of instructions and code snippets for the web to help implement tailored and custom checkout.

 To check Cleeng API documentation, visit [Cleeng Developers](https://developers.cleeng.com/reference).